Ophiopogon planiscapus aka Black Mondo

 Common names

-Black Mondo, Black Dragon Grass
+Black Mondo, Black Mondo Grass, Black Lilyturf

-How to care for Black Mondo
+How difficult is it to take care of Black Mondo

 Black Mondo requires a bit more attention and knowledge to thrive, making it a suitable plant for those with some gardening experience.